Analytical Study of the Spin Projection Operator: The spin projection operator of the spin states

-Because the vector $\frac{\omega(p)}{m}$ and $e$ are both Lorentz covariant, their scalar product $\frac{\omega(p)\cdot e}{m}$, formed by the projection of the Pauli-Lubanski covariant spin vector $\frac{\omega(p)}{m}$ on the four-polarization vector $e$, is a Lorentz scalar operator and the eigenvalue of the spin state is Lorentz invariant as indicated from Eq.~(\ref{eq:3}).
+Because operator $\frac{\omega(p)\cdot e}{m}$ is formed by the projection of the Pauli-Lubanski covariant spin vector $\frac{\omega(p)}{m}$ on the four-polarization vector $e$, the solutions Eqs.~(\ref{eq:3}) and (\ref{eq:4}) directly connected with the chirality are known as the relativistic spin states, or the spin states for short.
+Of course, they are different from the spin states in quantum mechanics.